 We have recently made fundamental breakthroughs in solubilizing carbon nanotubes and have developed solvent systems that will truely dissolve single wall nanotubes and graphene and create thermodynamically stable solutions.
 This discovery contradicts the general assumption that no solvent would dissolve nanotubes and graphite.
-As part of our ongoing collaboration with Trinity College Dublin-Physics and the group of Professor Johnny Coleman, we published a fundamental paper in Advanced Materials in which we definitively proved that the Gibbs Free Energy of Solution was Negative for single wall nanotubes (SWNTs) in NMP solvent, contrary to conventional chemical history and wisdom (here's the abstract).
+As part of our collaboration with Trinity College Dublin-Physics and the group of Professor Jonathan Coleman, we published a fundamental paper in Advanced Materials in which we definitively proved that the Gibbs Free Energy of Solution was Negative for single wall nanotubes (SWNTs) in NMP solvent, contrary to conventional chemical history and wisdom (here's the abstract).
 This work was featured in Science as an Editors Choice, "Can nanotubes swim apart?" and in Chemical and Engineering News in Science and Technology Concentrates.
 We continue to make great strides in nano solubility using graphene, multiwall nanotubes and nanocellulose.
 For the nanocellulose, we have just started a collaboration with the US Forest Products Laboratory.
 Numerous patents through WiSys/WARF are pending resulting from this work.

 also are particularly interested in the analysis of optical surface